redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 ---
 id: routing-params
-title: "Routing Params"
+title: 'Routing Params'
-sidebar_label: "Routing Params"
+sidebar_label: 'Routing Params'
 ---

 Now that we have our homepage listing all the posts, let's build the "detail" page—a canonical URL that displays a single post.
 First we'll generate the page and route: